yaiza612/scalable_classification_x_ray_data/README.md

 The simplest way to determine the extent and location of the infection, so that it can be treated more efficiently, is by taking chest X-rays; however, at present, analysis of these X-rays is limited to what humans are capable of, with the time delays and enormous costs that this entails.

-The aim of this paper is to present a complete model of thoracic X-ray image analysis, which we have developed by stacking two different Machine Leaning models, so that future scientists can build on it to hopefully improve the diagnostic lead times and economic efficiency of this class of tests.
+The aim of this paper is to present a complete model of thoracic X-ray image analysis, which we have developed by stacking two different Machine Leaning models, so that future scientists can build on it to hopefully improve the waiting time and economic efficiency of this class of tests.

-The results after training with two epochs is unexpected for the small loss obtained.
-The model implemented does not learn what is needed for an accurate classification.
-Nevertheless we configure a scalable model following the current state of the art and prove the transfer learning of more than one model stacking them together.
-As a follow up experiment, the transfer learning can be still done with more than one model but instead stacking, a voting system could be implemented.
+The results after training with two epochs is unexpected given the small loss obtained, and, at 68.26%, the implemented model is not excessively accurate when classifying.
+Nevertheless, the model we are presenting is scalable, shows state-of-the-art techniques, and proves that that transfer learning is possible even for more than one, stacked networks.
+It is up to future researchers (possibly for those with more ressources) to improve the stacking process.
+As further experiment (not done yet in this field) we want to implement a voting system among the networks, which could help with accuracy.

 ## INTRODUCTION